 Mist Mountain Hike Duration

 The duration of the Mist Mountain can vary greatly as there is a lot of elevation and route choices.
-If you stick to our route I would plan for the hike to take between five to eight hours.
-Of course, everyone hiking time varies, but an average pace falls in the middle of the suggested hike times.
-We completed in around five hours, but could have easily completed in a shorter time if we trail ran.
+If you stick to our route described, I will plan for the hike to take between 5-8 hours.

 When Can You Hike Mist Mountain?